Organic content reigns in the age of non-interruptive marketing – but search engine marketing still has a seat at the table.

 Potential for Quick Results

-Making your way to Page 1 of search results in Google, Bing and other search engines through organic content marketing takes time and effort – up to 100 days in many cases.
+Making your way to Page 1 of search results in Google, Bing and other search engines through organic content marketing takes time and effort – up to six months in many cases.

-As you build out your organic content and optimize your existing web pages to perform better on search, SEM can help provide some relief in the way of generating traffic.
+As you build out your organic content and optimize your existing web pages to gain more visibility and perform better, SEM can help provide some relief in the way of generating traffic.
 Search engine marketing is not a substitute for an organic strategy; however, it can be useful for supporting the early phases of your content marketing efforts.

-Non-paid search results on the first half of Page 1 regularly see CTRs of 50% or higher, which is much better than the 2% delivered through paid search.
+Non-paid search results on the first half of Page 1 regularly see CTRs of up to 70% or higher, which is much better than the 2% delivered through paid search.